-AT&T CEO Randall Stephenson set to speak amid fracas over Time Warner deal
+AT&T CEO Randall Stephenson: Still talking with DOJ, but ready to go to court

 Deputy attorney general Rod Rosenstein briefly discussed the matter while addressing a business audience in Maryland on Thursday morning.

-"We need to make sure we go about it in a serious and non-political way," he said, "to make sure we're making a responsible decision about ensuring there's appropriate competition in the market."
+"We need to make sure we go about it in a serious and nonpolitical way," he said, "to make sure we're making a responsible decision about ensuring there's appropriate competition in the market."

 He said Delrahim is personally reviewing the AT&T case and "potentially there will be further review within the department."